 Leading the way on the investment risks of climate change

 LAPFF has been a leading voice within the investment community on the material threats of climate change.
-LAPFF presses companies on aligning their business models with a 1.5 degree scenario and pushes for an orderly net-zero carbon transition.
+LAPFF presses companies to align their business models with a 1.5 degree scenario and pushes for an orderly net-zero carbon transition.

-The Forum has engaged companies on environmental issues since the early 1990s, on climate change since 2001, produced its first report on the investment impact of climate change in 2004 (two years before the UK government’s ground breaking Stern Review) and calling for mandatory corporate carbon reporting which was later introduced in 2012.
+The Forum has engaged companies on environmental issues since the early 1990s, on climate change since 2001, produced its first report on the investment impact of climate change in 2004 (two years before the UK government’s ground breaking Stern Review) and has called for mandatory corporate carbon reporting which was introduced in 2012.

-There is a risk that a number of fossil fuel assets could become worthless as new regulations limit carbon emissions.
-LAPFF highlighted this five years ago in a report produced with Carbon Tracker examining stranded assets.
-The report ‘Engaging for a low carbon transition’ noted ‘The risk to businesses is that under an energy transition, volumes and prices are likely to be lower than oil companies assume in their ‘business-as-usual’ (BAU) or growth’ planning scenarios.
+There is a risk that a number of fossil fuel assets could become worthless as new regulations limit carbon emissions (so-called ‘stranded assets’).
+LAPFF highlighted this in a report produced with Carbon Tracker examining stranded assets.
+The report ‘Engaging for a low carbon transition’ noted ‘The risk to businesses is that under an energy transition, volumes and prices are likely to be lower than oil companies assume in their ‘business-as-usual’ (BAU) or ‘growth’ planning scenarios.
 This risks future and current investments delivering sub-commercial returns.’

-This is why the Forum has been pushing for companies to disclose transition plans to a net zero economy and engaging companies on how the energy transition will impact their business.
+This is why the Forum has been pushing for companies to disclose transition plans towards a net zero economy and is engaging companies on how the energy transition will impact their business.

 The Forum believes climate risk is not limited to energy producers.
 Transition will be predicated on changes in demand as well as supply.
-The Forum therefore engages with manufacturers (e.g. steel, aluminum and concrete companies) and those whose products sold and in use contribute considerably to carbon emissions and are likely to see the greatest disruption (e.g. carmakers, construction companies and housebuilders).
+LAPFF therefore engages with manufacturers (e.g. steel, aluminium and concrete companies) and those whose products sold, and in use, contribute considerably to carbon emissions and are likely to see the greatest disruption (e.g. carmakers, construction companies and housebuilders).

-The Forum also provides support for individual members including through its climate change investment policy framework to help guide their policy approach to current and future investment risks and opportunities that result from the impacts of climate change.
+LAPFF also provides support for individual member funds including through its climate change investment policy framework, to help guide their policy approach to current and future investment risks and opportunities that result from the impacts of climate change.

 Delivering change through engagement